tru-salomon/Project-10.1-Module-2-Digital-Vendor/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get started with the Smart Digital Vending Machine, follow these steps:
+To get started with the Smart Digital Vending Machine, follow the instructions below:

 ### Prerequisites